ssoulier/forceteki/docs/debugging-guide.md

+# IMPORTANT NOTE: DEPRECATED
+All content is being migrated to the [wiki](https://github.com/SWU-Karabast/forceteki/wiki), please use that in the future.

 # Debugging Cards and Game Logic

 Finding the root cause of bugs in card behaviors or game logic can be daunting.
 However, there are some very effective tools and techniques available to help with debugging that can make it straightforward and efficient.
 This document presents some basic starting guides on how to leverage the tools present in Visual Studio Code (VSCode) and in this repo for effectively debugging issues.